MHumm/ClassTree/README.md

 Here's how the outputs look like when being applied on the unaltered program:

+This is how it looks after generating the class tree:
 ![Class hierarchy shown in a TTreeview](/Documentation/ClassTreeGenerator_CompleteTree.PNG "Class hierarchy shown in TTreeview")

+This is how it looks after selecting the first node of the class tree and exporting this into textual form:
 ![Class hierarchy exported into text form](/Documentation/ClassTreeGenerator_TextExport.PNG "Class hierarchy exported into text form")

 The license for this project is Apache 2.0, see file LICENSE.